 Accounts receivable are recorded at the invoiced amount, are unsecured, and do not bear interest.
 The allowance for doubtful accounts is based on the best estimate of the amount of probable credit losses in existing accounts receivable.
-The allowance for doubtful accounts is determined based on historical collection experience and the review in each period of the status of the then-outstanding accounts receivable, while taking into consideration current customer information, subsequent collection history and other relevant data.
+The allowance for doubtful accounts is determined based on historical collection experience and the review in each period of the status of the then-outstanding accounts receivable, while taking into consideration current client information, subsequent collection history and other relevant data.
 The Company reviews the allowance for doubtful accounts on a quarterly basis.
 Account balances are charged off against the allowance when the Company believes it is probable the receivable will not be recovered.
-The Company's allowance for doubtful accounts was approximately \$0.5 million, \$0.7 million and \$1.0 million at December 31, 2017, 2016 and 2015 respectively.
-During the years ended December 31, 2017, 2016 and 2015, the Company wrote-off \$0.7 million, \$1.1 million and \$0.2 million, respectively, of accounts receivable.
+The Company's allowance for doubtful accounts was approximately \$1.3 million and \$0.5 million at December 31, 2018 and 2017, the Company wrote-off \$0.6 million and \$0.7 million, respectively, of accounts receivable.